 Turning your wireless network off

-Some articles online recommend turning your wireless network off when your are not home.
-Now this might seem a logic thing to do, if your network equipment is turned off nobody can hack it.
+Some articles online recommend turning your wireless network off when you are not home.
+Now, this might seem a logical thing to do, if your network equipment is turned off nobody can hack it.

 But keep in mind that we have more and more smart home equipment these days in a house that requires a network connection to function.
 Your smart thermostat won’t work if it can get access to the internet.
 Your light might won’t turn on or your security camera can’t send an alert when it detects motion.

 Use MAC Address filtering

 By default every device that knows the wireless network password can access the network.
 If you really want to beef up your security you should enable MAC Address filtering.
 A MAC address is a unique network address that every network device has.

 With MAC Address filtering you can really control which device is allowed to make access to your network.
 But this requires looking up the MAC address of every device and add it manually to your router or access point.
 Not really user friendly but a real security improvement.